SAB-6/Employeesattritionprediction/README.md

+# Prediction of Employee Turnover: a machine learning approach
-# Overview
+## Overview

+It is not uncommon to see employees transitioning from one company to the other; while some have career transition into a new field, other move jobs within a similar field.
+Sometimes one wonders what factors are responsible for employees’ turnover.
+Can it be due to?

+1. Economic benefit
+2. Job dissatisfaction
+3. Distance from workplace
+4. Regular traveling
+5. Total number of years worked
+6. Overtime

-The project presents a machine learning approach to predict employee attrition using logistic regression, random forest and gradient boosting.
+The project here presents insights behind emloyees turn over based on exploration analysis and machine learning approach to predict a employees that are likely leave.
+The model employed include: logistic regression, random forest and gradient boosting.

 The project addresses the followings:
 1. Exploratory data analysis
 2. Model development, prediction and model evaluation